discmagnet/quality.start/README.md

 Just to make sure you fully understand this concept, let's run through a quick example on how a Runs Expectancy Matrix is built.
 We'll run through a hypothetical half-inning and develop a corresponding Runs Expectancy Matrix.

-Every inning starts the same way: 'bases empty, 0 out', so we'll set up a counter in this state.
+Every inning starts the same way: "bases empty, 0 out", so we'll set up a counter in this state.
 The counter (denoted R) will keep track of every run scored for the remainder of the inning.

 |          | **0 Out**  | **1 Out** | **2 Out**
 :---------:|:----------:|:---------:|:----------: